 Research will continue to be a vital focus for us and our members.
-We were delighted to be able to make an award to Professor Gail Seigel for her project "A retinal organoid platform for retinoblastoma drug development" which commences in July 2023.
+We were delighted to be able to make an award to Professor Venkata Yellapantula for his project "Prognostic stratification and early detection of relapsed retinoblastoma using aqueous humor based cfDNA screening" which commences in July 2024.

-We will continue to manage and support the existing projects referenced earlier and continue our commitment to research via another call for projects and a further investment during 2023-24 and beyond.
+We will continue to manage and support the existing projects referenced earlier and continue our commitment to research via another call for projects and a further investment during 2024-25 and beyond.